 Unicount offers a virtual office in Estonia to existing companies

 Need a company address and contact person in Estonia for your registered company?
-Unicount now lets e-residents subscribe online to our virtual office serve in Estonia.
+Unicount now lets e-residents and residents subscribe online to our virtual office serve in Estonia.

 We like to keep things simple here at Unicount, including by working remotely as much as possible.
-That’s also more important than ever in the age of social distancing.
+That’s also more important than ever all over the world now.

 Yet all Estonian companies still need a registered office address in Estonia.
 And if you are living outside Estonia, like most e-residents, you’ll also need a licensed contact person for your company at that address.
 Together, this is usually called a virtual office.

 Having a registered office in Estonia might seem like a strange requirement for a country that prides itself on doing everything online, but there’s a good reason for it.